 - Turnkey office build-out where the landlord agrees to deliver the tenant a finished office space ready to be occupied with everything they need to start their business already in place based on specific agreements between the tenant and the landlord.

 - Tenant improvement allowance where the Landlord gives the tenants a payment or a discount on rent to carry out all the required improvement costs.

 The average cost of an office building- out has increased by 12% in the past two years, and at the same time, more than 60 % of this increase in the commercial build-out costs are offset by enhanced rates of TI allowances; hence the tenants have to bear the remaining 40 % of the said increase.

 The cost of a commercial building build-outs depends on the class of the building also.

-Thus, the build-up costs vary widely depending on various factors that are residing in the market as well those that are outside the market and come into play during the lease transaction.
+Thus, the build-up costs vary widely depending on various factors residing in the market and those outside the market and come into play during the lease transaction.